Brick Court Chambers

 • COMMERCIAL M

-Joanna accepts instructions across all areas of commercial law.
-Her recent experience includes:
+Joanna accepts instructions across all areas of commercial law including civil fraud and general commercial disputes.

 • Defending a leading tax and advisory firm against a multi-million negligence claim arising out of an allegedly deficient audit (led by Tony Singla KC).